motibytes/The-Gospel-of-Love-2/TheGospelofLove2.md

 # About the Author

-'Long ago', the author wrote [The Gospel of Love](https://github.com/motibytes/The-Gospel-of-Love), an artistic reinterpretation of selected scripture from the Gospel of Matthew.
+The author previously authored [The Gospel of Love](https://github.com/motibytes/The-Gospel-of-Love), an artistic reinterpretation of selected scripture from the Gospel of Matthew.
-Readers had no reference point with which to draw the force in question.
-This reveals that perhaps the words of Christ should not be modified as the teaching becomes more abstract rather than less.
-Alas!
-Here we are.

 What I hear in the darkness, I speak in the light, what I hear in my ear, I express!

 # About this Work